 My Story – Dan Neuffer’s CFS Recovery Story

-I thought that the best way to start my CFS Recovery Story, was at the beginning.
+I thought that the best way to start my ME/CFS/Fibro/POTS Recovery Story, was at the beginning.

 Then, following a very rough year during which I nearly lost my wife during the birth of our son, I was working hard on my career change and had also started another major undertaking outside of work.

 When a colleague’s husband had come down with the chickenpox, I quickly organised a vaccination as time off sick was the last thing I needed.
-However, within a week of receiving the vaccination, my first CFS symptoms appeared, which were extreme fatigue affecting my ability to walk. (see more in my video here).
+However, within a week of receiving the vaccination, my first ME/CFS symptoms appeared, which were extreme fatigue affecting my ability to walk.

-My illness quickly morphed into a large range of classical CFS symptoms.
-I suffered with a staggering range of symptoms over the years, but my main ones included ongoing extreme fatigue not alleviated by rest, bouts of fever and other flu-like symptoms, gastrointestinal symptoms as well as night sweats, cardiac symptoms, orthostatic hypotension, allodynia, excessive urination at night, salt cravings, and neurological symptoms such as fibro fog.
-My symptoms changed over the years and my fibromyalgia pain symptoms became more prominent during the second half of my 6 year illness.
+My illness quickly morphed into a large range of classical ME/CFS symptoms.
+I suffered from a staggering range of symptoms over the years, but my main ones included ongoing extreme fatigue not alleviated by rest, bouts of fever, pain and other flu-like symptoms, gastrointestinal symptoms as well as night sweats, cardiac symptoms, orthostatic hypotension, allodynia, excessive urination at night, salt cravings, and neurological symptoms such as fibro fog.
+My symptoms changed over the years and my fibromyalgia pain symptoms became more prominent during the second half of my illness.

 Like many others, I soldiered on as best I could until eventually I had to work part-time and later on was unable to work at all for extended periods of time, especially during the later parts of my illness.

-After around 4 years of illness, I had managed to somewhat steady my cycle of symptom flare ups and basically resigned myself to this being a lifelong condition and to just try to live with it as best as I could.
-Coming to accept this actually gave me some sort of peace, but then my health took a drastic turn for the worse which was my turning point.
+Coming into my 5th year of illness, I had managed to somewhat steady my cycle of symptom flare-ups and basically resigned myself to this being a lifelong condition.
+I just wanted to try to live with it as best as I could.
+However my base-line, health had declined and Fibromyalgia and POTS had become part of my condition.
+Coming to accept this actually gave me some sort of peace, but then my health took a drastic turn for the worse, I was pushed towards my turning point.